lukakerr/lukakerr.github.io/_posts/posts/2019-02-16-summer-at-mongodb.md

 }
 ```

-As you can see in the image below, whenever a user selects a collection from their database to use as a data source for their chart,
-schema of inferred types for each field is generated.
+As you can see in the image below, whenever a user selects a collection from their database to use as a data source for their chart, a schema of inferred types for each field is generated.

 Since I was working with GeoJSON Points, I needed to include this custom semantic type in the schema generation stage.